intrinio/javascript-sdk/docs/IndexApi.md

 # **getStockMarketIndexHistoricalData**
 > ApiResponseStockMarketIndexHistoricalData getStockMarketIndexHistoricalData(identifier, tag, opts)

-Get Stock Market Index Historical Data
+Historical Data for Stock Market Index

 Returns historical values for the given &#x60;tag&#x60; and the Stock Market Index with the given &#x60;identifier&#x60;